Avocalypse/EzWeb/README.md

 Maybe : (You should also install php and composer)

 ## How to run the project
-To run everything : run the *make* command
+Create a .env file in the ./provisioning/dev directory (you can copy the .env.example) To run everything : run the *make* command
 Then, you just have to go on *http://localhost:8000* on your browser to start the project !